MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/tiles-and-notifications-app-assets.md

 ![wide tile sizing ratios](images/assetguidance11.png)

-For large tiles, limit the icon width and height to 50% of tile size:
+For large tiles, limit the icon width to 66% and height to 50% of tile size:

 ![large tile size ratios](images/assetguidance12.png)